AR5003 - Technology 2 (2019/20)

 A collated document demonstrating an organised knowledge and understanding of the principles of the core syllabus areas: structures, materials and construction, building services, environmental comfort and sustainability.
 The Technology Book documents each student’s participation in the core lectures and workshops and consists of text, photographs (scanned, labelled and annotated), sketches, diagrams, scaled drawings and a set of references for all texts consulted.

-1:100, 1:20 and 1:5 scaled, referenced and coordinated architectural drawings demonstrating the integration of structure, building services, materials, construction, and the detailing of building elements and components of a contemporary case study project.
-Group model of building structure or section detail.
+1:100, 1:20 and 1:5 scaled, referenced and coordinated architectural drawings demonstrating the integration of structure, building services, materials, construction, and the detailing of building elements and components of design Studio project

 Students must pass both coursework components individually at 40% in order to be eligible for the BA (Hons) Architecture award.

 Formative feedback is provided on the basis of the interim Technology book review in the end of Autumn semester.
 Summative feedback is based on Technology book and annotated drawings in the end of Spring semester

 Ching, F. D. K., (2013) Building structures illustrated: patterns, systems, and design, John Wiley & Sons